Offensive linemen are almost never remembered properly.

 He was not a folk hero because of one emotional moment.
 He was not famous for one protest, one scandal, or one viral clip.
 He built a long career at a difficult position, made one of the league's hardest jobs look orderly, and spoke publicly as a Jew without turning that identity into theater.

-Schwartz's real significance is that he made professionalism itself into the story.
+Schwartz's larger significance is that he made professionalism itself into the story.
 For an offensive tackle, that may be the highest compliment available.